20190504_164754.jpg

 Biography

-Samantha M. Eckert was born in Glen Cove, NY and raised in Brownsville, VT.
+Samantha M. Eckert was born in Glen Cove, NY, and raised in Brownsville, VT.
 She lived in New Mexico for many years and returned to Vermont in 2012.
-Eckert earned her MFA in Visual Art in 2015 from Vermont College of Fine Arts, Montpelier, VT; a bachelor’s from Vermont College of Norwich University, Montpelier, VT; and a Certificate in Museum Studies from the Institute of American Indian Arts, Santa Fe, NM.
-She has attended several artist residencies including, Anderson Ranch Art Center, Snowmass, CO; Vermont Studio Center, Johnson, VT; La Macina di San Cresci, Greve, Chianti, Italy; and was a two-time artist in residence at The Studios at MASS MoCA, North Adams, MA.
+Eckert earned her MFA in Visual Art in 2015 from Vermont College of Fine Arts, Montpelier, VT; a Certification in Museum Studies from the Institute of American Indian Arts, Santa Fe, NM; and a bachelor’s degree from Vermont College of Norwich University, Montpelier, VT.
+She has attended several artist residencies, including Anderson Ranch Art Center, Snowmass, CO; Vermont Studio Center, Johnson, VT; La Macina di San Cresci, Greve, Chianti, Italy; and she was a two-time artist in residence at The Studios at MASS MoCA, North Adams, MA.
+She is currently enrolled (2025) in the NYC Crit Club Canopy Program, mentored by Sharon Butler (Two Coats of Paint).
 Eckert has exhibited in MA, NH, NM, VT, and Italy.
 She is a Vermont-based emerging artist.

 (Shown in photo with crocheted textile made by her grandmother, Antonietta Aloi Mercadante)